LispCookbook/cl-cookbook/clos.md

 ;; T
 ~~~

-CLOS objects are also instances of a CLOS class, and we can find out
+CLOS classes are also instances of a CLOS class, and we can find out
 what that class is, as in the example below:

 ~~~lisp